 - Casting Gag: Takuya Kirimoto, who voices him in the TV series, is also the Japanese dub voice of Dexter Morgan, another Serial Killer, except J.Geil is everything Dexter hates and fights against it at daily basis.

 - Dirty Coward: Immediately begs for his life after spending the fight mocking Polnareff for the death of his sister and friend.

-- Dub Name Change: Called Centerfold in All Star Battle, a reference to the song of the same name by The J. Geil's Band
+- Dub Name Change: Called Centerfold in All Star Battle and the Crunchyroll subs, a reference to the song of the same name by The J. Geil's Band

 - Evil Makes You Ugly: Definitely ugly with no kindness whatsoever.

 - Evil Gloating: Fond of this, including telling how he murdered Polnareff's sister.

 - Explaining Your Powers To The Enemy: Subverted.
 In an incredible case of Dangerously Genre Savvy J. Geil's lies about how his powers work.

 - Fighting Spirit/Weirdness Magnet

 - Fragile Speedster: His stand moves at the speed of light on reflective surfaces, but has no ability to attack in mid-direction.